inigolabs/inigolabs.github.io/cli_inigo_login.md

 Google and GitHub sso authentications are also available.

 ### Commands
 - inigo login

-	Enter the username and password when prompted.
+&nbsp;&nbsp;&nbsp;Enter the username and password when prompted.
 - inigo login google

-   Login using your google account.
+&nbsp;&nbsp;&nbsp;Login using your google account.
 A web browser window will open to complete the sign in using google.

 - inigo login github
-	Login using your github account.
+&nbsp;&nbsp;&nbsp;Login using your github account.
 A web browser window will open to complete the sign in using github.

 ### Examples
 ```